 Sunscreen Brands (Alphabetical)

 Be sure to look for gluten-free labeled sunscreens because Alba says on its website, “Our plant-based ingredients come from a variety of sources which we don’t currently screen for traces of gluten.
-If a product is not specifically labelled gluten free, it hasn’t been tested and cannot be guaranteed as such.”
+If a product is not specifically labeled gluten-free, it hasn’t been tested and cannot be guaranteed as such.”

 Yes.
-Arbonne sunscreen is certified gluten free by the GFCO including the Arbonne Baby Care Sunscreen and FunSun Mineral Sunscreen.
-While you can’t find Arbonne’s products in stores, you can probably find a Facebook friend who sells it (and you can therefore support him/her), or you can order it online.
+Arbonne sunscreen is certified gluten-free by the GFCO, including the Arbonne Baby Care Sunscreen and FunSun Mineral Sunscreen.
+While you can’t find Arbonne’s products in stores, you can probably find a Facebook friend who sells them (and you can therefore support him/her), or you can order them online.

 Aveeno’s official statement on gluten is, “Oats do not naturally contain gluten and are not related to gluten-containing grains such as wheat, barley and rye.
 Gluten is not added to the oats used to make Aveeno products and our oats are processed on equipment that is dedicated only to oat milling to mitigate the risk of cross-contamination with any other gluten-containing grains.
 However, although we do everything in our power to ensure the oats remain gluten-free, we cannot say with absolute certainty that cross-contamination did not occur during the manufacturing process.
 We recommend that consumers speak with their physician if they have specific sensitivity concerns.”